Cover of The White Doll's Secret

 She looks like a real little girl.

-O Bicho-Papão coloca esta boneca nos quartos das crianças enquanto elas dormem.
+O Bicho-Papão coloca a boneca nos quartos das crianças enquanto elas dormem.

 The Boogeyman puts this doll in children's rooms while they sleep."